Fairouz Ai: Biography

 After finishing her training, Fairouz became affiliated with the voice acting agency Pro-Fit.
 In 2019, she was cast in her first major role as Hibiki Sakura, the protagonist of the anime television series How Heavy Are the Dumbbells You Lift?.
-She and Kaito Ishikawa performed the series' opening theme "Onegai Muscle" (お願いマッスル), and as part of promotions for the series, she would appear in various weightlifting videos.
-She was cast as Emily Orange in the multimedia franchise Kandagawa Jet Girls and as Eripiyo in the 2020 anime series If My Favorite Pop Idol Made It to the Budokan, I Would Die; she also performed the latter series' ending theme "Momoiro Kataomoi", a cover of a song originally performed by Aya Matsuura.
+She and Kaito Ishikawa performed the series' opening theme "Onegai Muscle" (お願いマッスル), and as part of promotions for the series, she appeared in various weightlifting videos.
+She was cast as Emily Orange in the multimedia franchise Kandagawa Jet Girls and Eripiyo in the 2020 anime series If My Favorite Pop Idol Made It to the Budokan, I Would Die; she also performed the latter series' ending theme "Momoiro Kataomoi", a cover of a song originally performed by Aya Matsuura.

 In 2020, Fairouz was one of the recipients of the Best New Actress Award at the 14th Seiyu Awards.
 In 2021, she voiced the role of Manatsu Natsuumi/Cure Summer in Tropical-Rouge!
 Pretty Cure.

 On 4 April 2021, Fairouz voiced the role of Jolyne Cujoh in the anime adaptation of the sixth story arc of JoJo's Bizarre Adventure, Stone Ocean.

 Following the closure of Pro-Fit on 31 March 2022, Fairouz became affiliated with Raccoon Dog, a voice acting agency founded by voice actor Nobuhiko Okamoto.

+On 31 December 2024, it was announced by both Raccoon Dog and Fairouz herself that she had been diagnosed with post-traumatic stress disorder a few months prior, and would be temporarily restricting some of her activities to focus on her recovery.
+On 31 March 2025, Fairouz announced that she left Raccoon Dog and joined Mausu Promotion as her new agency.
+She also announced that she was fully resuming her activities.

 Personal life

 Her older brother, Gihādo Kadota (門田ギハード, Kadota Gihādo), is an ice climber who represents Japan in competitions.

-She is fluent in Arabic (including Egyptian Arabic).
+She is conversant in Arabic (including Egyptian Arabic).